Fgazzelloni/Fgazzelloni/README.md

 My name is Federica and I am a Statistician and Actuary with a specialization in risk assessments.

-🏃‍♀️ Currently, I am working on several projects, including the Global Burden of Diseases (GBD) in collaboration with IHME.
+🏃‍♀️ Currently, I am working on various projects, including the Global Burden of Diseases (GBD) in collaboration with IHME.

 👩🏻‍🍳 I am also actively learning RStudio at an Instructor level and practicing with the R4DS online learning community.